Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Introduction

-Given a nonlinear differential equation, the problem of determining the existence of its auto-Bäcklund transformations—or, more generally, of Bäcklund transformations between this equation and other equations of interest—is a significant problem that has attracted the attention of many mathematicians (see, for instance \cite{And-Ibr,Lab74,Lamb80,Marvan,Nimmo,Pirani1,Rogers-Schief,Zvyagin} and references therein).
+Given a nonlinear differential equation, the problem of determining the existence of its auto-B\"{a}cklund transformations---or, more generally, of B\"{a}cklund transformations between this equation and other equations of interest---is an important problem that has attracted the attention of many mathematicians (see, for instance \cite{And-Ibr,Lab74,Lamb80,Nimmo,Pirani1,Rogers-Schief,Zvyagin} and references therein).
 However, it is a difficult problem which is still open in its full generality, despite having been studied for a long time and, in recent years, interesting progress having been made in some particular cases (see, for instance, the works \cite{AndFel2015,AndFel2016,Clelland2002,Clelland2009,Clelland2018,Yuhao1,Yuhao2}).

-On the other hand, a notion closely related to that of a Bäcklund transformation is that of a differential substitution.
-In fact, a differential substitution from an equation $\mathcal{E}$ to an equation $\mathcal{Y}$ is a transformation that maps solutions of $\mathcal{E}$ to solutions of $\mathcal{Y}$, without requiring the integration of a system of ordinary differential equations.
-Classical examples of differential substitutions include the Cole–Hopf transformation, which maps solutions of the heat equation to solutions of Burgers equation, and the Miura transformation, which maps solutions of the modified Korteweg-de Vries (mKdV) equation to solutions of the Korteweg-de Vries (KdV) equation.
+On the other hand, a notion closely related to that of a B\"{a}cklund transformation is that of a differential substitution.
+In fact, a differential substitution from an equation $\mathcal{E}$ to an equation $\mathcal{E}'$ is a transformation that maps solutions of $\mathcal{E}$ to solutions of $\mathcal{E}'$, without requiring the integration of a system of ordinary differential equations.
+Classical examples of differential substitutions include the Cole--Hopf transformation, which maps solutions of the heat equation to solutions of Burgers equation, and the Miura transformation, which maps solutions of the modified Korteweg-de Vries (mKdV) equation to solutions of the Korteweg-de Vries (KdV) equation.